 Maximum Taxable Earnings

-When you have more than one job in a year, each of your employers must withhold Social Security taxes from your wages without regard to what the other employers may have withheld.
+When you have more than one job in a year, each of your employers must withhold Social Security taxes from your wages no matter what the other employers may have withheld.
 You may then end up with total Social Security taxes withheld that exceed the maximum.
-You can claim a refund from the IRS of those Social Security taxes withheld that exceeded the maximum amount when you file your tax return the following year.
+When you file your tax return the following year, you can claim a refund from the IRS for Social Security taxes withheld that exceeded the maximum amount.

 Maximum Taxable Earnings Each Year